dolordprince/Traveler_dev/CONTRIBUTING.md

 By building with the Bolt + WebContainer API you can create browser-based applications that let users **prompt, run, edit, and deploy** full-stack web apps directly in the browser, without the need for virtual machines.
 With WebContainer API, you can build apps that give AI direct access and full control over a **Node.js server**, **filesystem**, **package manager** and **dev terminal** inside your users browser tab.
 This powerful combination allows you to create a new class of development tools that support all major javascript libraries and node packages right out of the box, all without remote environments or local installs.
 [![Bolt Open Source Codebase](./public/social_preview_index.jpg)](https://bolt.new)
 > Welcome to the **Bolt** open-source codebase!
 This repo provides everything you need to start building **AI-powered software development tools** powered by StackBlitz’s **WebContainer API**.

+By building with the Bolt + WebContainer API you can create browser-based applications that let users **prompt, run, edit, and deploy** full-stack web apps directly in the browser, without the need for virtual machines.
+With WebContainer API, you can build apps that give AI direct access and full control over a **Node.js server**, **filesystem**, **package manager** and **dev terminal** inside your users browser tab.
+This powerful combination allows you to create a new class of development tools that support all major JavaScript libraries and Node packages right out of the box, all without remote environments or local installs.

 ### What’s the Difference Between Bolt (This Repo) and [Bolt.new](https://bolt.new)?
 - **Bolt.new**: This is the **commercial product** from StackBlitz—a hosted, browser-based AI development tool that enables users to prompt, run, edit, and deploy full-stack web applications directly in the browser.
 Built on top of the [Bolt open-source repo](https://github.com/stackblitz/bolt) and powered by the StackBlitz **WebContainer API**, it offers non-technical users the ability to create production-grade apps using AI.